tylim88/Create-Prisma-App/README.md

 npm run prod-down
 ```

-🚩prod-deploy and prod-schema automatically run in container and doesn't work outside the of the container(remember unlike dev environment, test and prod Node is running in container)
+🚩prod start, prod-deploy and prod-schema automatically run in container and doesn't work outside the of the container(remember unlike dev environment, test and prod Node is running in container)

 ### Jest Environment Quick Start